configu/configu/packages/integrations/stores/toml-file/README.md

 ## Configuration

 Configu needs to be authorized to access your TomlFile configuration.
+This is so it can access various configurations that are declared there.

 ## Usage